PAGE 31 — REPAIR TOOLS

 You may very well ask yourself why do we show you these tools when we don't actually sell them?
 Consider it a reference page.
 You will probably find these items at retail watchmakers' supply stores.
 We've even included some part numbers which may make searching easier.

-These Dumont tweezers are also available in an assortment of lengths and point thickness.
+These Dumont tweezers are available in an assortment of other lengths and point thickness.
 It would not be a bad idea to have several on hand so that you can save the extra fine point tweezers for delicate work on the hair springs.

-VIS Jeweler's screwdrivers made in Switzerland (shown above).
-9 different color coded sizes of all the smallest screwdrivers you'll need.
-This set comes with 19 spare blades and a carousel holder.
 There's a screwdriver here for every screw you're likely to encounter, including those tiny Interapid dial screws.

-To custom fit hands onto pinions and gears in dial indicators, test indicators and dial calipers, you will have to use a broach (reamer) to enlarge the pinion slightly for a tight fit that won't come loose.
+To custom fit hands onto pinions and gears in dial indicators, test indicators and dial calipers, you will have to use a very small broach (reamer) to enlarge the pinion slightly for a tight fit that won't come loose.